 Decreasing accessibility to land and water resources in turn, threatens the livelihoods of local farmers, and pastoralists.
 These dynamics are compounded by changing climatic conditions.

-Communities affected by the land deals are often barely involved in the decision making process.
+Communities affected by the land deals are rarely involved in the decision making process.
 Supported by national and international environmental organizations, local communities protest and resist large-scale land acquisitions.
 Moreover, long-standing conflicts between local communities were often exacerbated by the overall reduction of available resources.

 Large scale agribusiness projects in Senegal engendered protests from villagers and pastoralists occupying the land who already face pressures from the effects of climate change and political marginalisation.
 One example of such a situation is the Senhuile-Senethanol project, where investments in biofuels linked to European markets for low carbon energy provoked strong resistance.